 The European Union’s judicial branch is the Court of Justice of the European Union.
-It is composed of the Court of Justice, the General Court, and specialized courts.
+It is composed of the Court of Justice and the General Court.

-Consisting of twenty-eight judges, this intermediate court also decides disputes regarding EU law.
+Consisting of two judges from each Member State, this intermediate court also decides disputes regarding EU law.
 This court was created in 1989 to alleviate delays in deciding cases by the Court of Justice because of its increased caseload.
-The court’s jurisdiction originally focused on competition cases and staff cases and it did not hear actions brought by Member States.
-The Treaty of Nice expanded the jurisdiction of the Court of First Instance and provided that the Court shall have at least one judge from each Member State.
-The Court of First Instance is roughly analogous to the United States Courts of Appeal, although the Court of First Instance does serve as a trial court on occasion.
+The court’s jurisdiction originally focused on competition cases and staff cases, and it did not hear actions brought by Member States.
+(From 2005 to 2016, employment disputes between staff of the EU and the EU were heard in a specialized court called the EU Civil Service Tribunal; that jurisdiction reverted back to the General Court in 2016.)
+The jurisdiction has expanded over the years and includes some actions against the EU institutions and actions between the Member States and the Commission.

 While there are numerous books on European Union law, the following is a very selective list of the better introductions to the topic.

-· Trevor C. Hartley.
-The Foundations of European Community Law.
+- Trevor C. Hartley.
+The Foundations of European Union Law.
 8th ed.
 Oxford: Oxford University Press, 2014.
 This book is a good introduction to the law of the European Union.
 Chapter 1 describes the legal basis for and the function of the European Commission, the Council of the European Union, and the European Parliament.
-Chapter 2 describes the structure and function of the EU’s judicial system—the European Court of Justice and the Court of First Instance.
+Chapter 2 describes the structure and function of the EU’s judicial system—the European Court of Justice and the General Court.

-· European Union Law Reporter.
+- Doing Business in Europe: An Explanatory Commentary on the Principal Aspects of Doing Business in Certain European Countries.
 Chicago: CCH Editions.
-Formerly known as the Common Market Law Reporter, this multi-volume loose-leaf service provides commentary on EU law by topic and includes the texts of treaties and digests of relevant EU laws.
+Formerly known as the European Union Law Reporter and as the Common Market Law Reporter, this multi-volume loose-leaf service provides commentary on EU law by topic and includes the texts of treaties and digests of relevant EU laws.
 It is updated on a monthly basis.

-· Klaus-Dieter Borchardt.
-The ABC of Community Law.
-Luxembourg: Office for Official Publications of the European Communities, 2010.
+- Klaus-Dieter Borchardt.
+The ABC of EU Law.
+Luxembourg: Publications Office of the European Union, 2016.
 A brief, readable summary of EU institutions and the sources of European Union law that incorporates changes resulting from the Treaty of Lisbon.
-Also available on Europa
+Also available on Europa.

 The EU is noted for its heavy use of jargon, sometimes called Eurospeak.
 The following books will help in deciphering unfamiliar terms.